ozanbotanls/sfdc-telegram/README.md

 ## Fundamentals of _Telegram Connector for Salesforce_
 ---------

 This codebase will allow Salesforce Developers to easily integrate the Salesforce platform with Telegram through Bot API.
-This is not complete coverage, but fair enough to get you going by eliminating a lot of hassles with which, under normal circumstances, developers might have been facing in overcoming basic communication between two systems.
+This is not complete coverage, but fair enough to get developers going by eliminating a lot of hassles with which, under normal circumstances, they might have been facing in overcoming basic communication between two systems.

 ### Parsing Telegram Updates with _Connector_
 You can leverage **TelegramMessageParser** class in order to parse the payload coming from Telegram webhook service.